Ruchita-Raghu/ruchita-raghu-portfolio/Application & Practice/Classroom Learning.md

 ## PART 2 - BUSINESS CORE
 ### External Business Environment Knowledge
 <p> Soon in the business program I understood how the business is affected by legal, political, economic, social factors externally.
 I realized the importance of knowing trends and situations in the global economy.
-It is crucial for every professional to be able to read and analyze news pieces, interpreting messages from world leaders, keep track of current happenings etc. I grasped a lot of knowledge from my non-business classes about what one should be aware of. </p>
+It is crucial for every professional to be able to read and analyze news pieces, interpret messages from world leaders, keep track of current happenings etc. I grasped a lot of knowledge from my non-business classes about what one should be aware of. </p>
 <p> I took several classes which enhanced my communication, global awareness, general knowledge, problem solving, and critical thinking skills. </p>
 These are some classes I took -
 <li> Political Science - America, China, and Competition for Global Leadership </li>